CrossyChainsaw/ReverseHangman/README.md

 # Reverse Hangman
 Reverse hangman is as it says, hangman but reversed.
 You try to guess out letters that the word **DOES NOT** contain.
+Disclaimer: This application has been made for Windows

 ## How to install
 Execute the following steps